Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Half-Space and Maximal Closed Set Separation in Closure Systems

 for all $V' \subseteq V$, where $\mathcal{S}_{u,v}$ denotes the set of shortest paths connecting $u$ and $v$ in $G$ and $V(P)$ the set of vertices in $P$.
 Notice that $(V,\cC_{\cg})$ is a closure system.
 This follows directly from the fact that the intersection of any two convex subsets of $V$ is also convex, by noting that the empty set is also convex by definition.
 This type of closure systems will be referred to as \textit{$\cg$-closure systems} throughout this paper.
 Using the above definition of graph convexity, we consider the following problem:

-\begin{description} \item[\sc Convex 2-Partitioning Problem:] {\em Given} an undirected graph $G =(V, E)$, {\em decide} whether there is a {\em proper} partitioning of $V$ into two convex sets. \end{description} Clearly, the condition on properness is necessary, as otherwise $\emptyset$ and $V$ would always form a (trivial) solution.
-Note also the difference between the HSS and the {\sc Convex 2-Partitioning} problems that the latter one is concerned with a property of $G$ (i.e., has no additional input $A,B$).
-For the problem above, the following negative result has been shown by \citeauthyear{ARTIGAS20111968}: \begin{Theorem} The {\sc Convex 2-Partitioning} problem is NP-complete. \end{Theorem} Using the concepts and the result above, we are ready to prove the following negative result: \begin{Theorem} The {\sc HSS}~problem is $\operatorname{NP}$-complete. \end{Theorem} \begin{proof} The problem is in $\operatorname{NP}$ because for any $A,B,H \subseteq E$, one can verify in time linear in $|E|$, whether $H$ and $H^c$ form a half-space separation of $A$ and $B$ in $\cl$, or not.
-We prove the $\operatorname{NP}$-hardness by reduction from the \textsc{Convex 2-Partitioning} problem defined above.
-Let $G=(V,E)$ be an instance of the \textsc{Convex 2-Partitioning} problem and $\cg$ be the closure operator corresponding to the closure system defined in (\ref{eq:clgamma}).
-It holds that $G$ has a proper convex $2$-partitioning if and only if there are $u,v \in V$ with $u \neq v$ such that $\cg(\{u\})$ and $\cg(\{v\})$ are half-space separable in $(V,\cl_\cg)$.
-Indeed, if $G$ has a proper convex $2$-partitioning then there exist $u,v \in V$ belonging to different convex partitions.
-Since the two convex partitions are (complementary) half-spaces in $(V,\cl_\cg)$, $\{u\}$ and $\{v\}$ are half-space separable in $(V,\cl_\cg)$.
-Conversely, if there are $u, v\in V$ such that $\{u\}$ and $\{v\}$ are half-space separable in $(V,\cl_\cg)$, then the corresponding half-spaces form a proper convex 2-partitioning of $G$.
-Putting together, the \textsc{Convex 2-Partition} problem can be decided by solving the HSS~problem for the input $(V,\cl_\cg)$, $A= \{u\}$, and $B = \{v\}$ for all $u,v \in V$.
-This completes the proof, as the number of vertex pairs is quadratic in the size of $G$. \end{proof}
+\begin{description} \item[\sc Convex 2-Partitioning Problem:] {\em Given} an undirected graph $G =(V, E)$, {\em decide} whether there is a {\em proper} partitioning of $V$ into two convex sets. \end{description} This problem is known to be NP-complete~\cite{ARTIGAS20111968}.
+Notice that the condition on properness is necessary, as otherwise $\emptyset$ and $V$ would always form a (trivial) solution.
+Note also the difference between the HSS and the {\sc Convex 2-Partitioning} problems.
+The latter one is concerned with a property of $G$ (i.e., has no additional input $A,B$).
+The concepts and result above imply the following negative result (see Appendix~\ref{app:A} for the proof): \begin{Theorem} The {\sc HSS}~problem is $\operatorname{NP}$-hard. \end{Theorem}

-Theorem~\ref{pr:HSP} immediately implies the following negative result on computing a closed set separation of \textit{maximum} size.
-(Note that the case of $k = |E|$ in the corollary below corresponds to the {\sc HSS} problem.) \begin{Corollary} Given a closure system $(E, \cl_\cc)$ via $\cc$ as in the HSS~problem definition, non-empty subsets $A,B \subseteq E$, and an integer $k > 0$, it is NP-complete to decide whether there are disjoint closed sets $H_1,H_2 \in \cl_\cc$ with $A \subseteq H_1$, $B \subseteq H_2$ such that $|H_1| + |H_2| \geq k$. \end{Corollary}
+We will refer to the problem defined in the same way as the {\sc HSS}~problem, but with the difference that $\cc$ can be computed in time $\bigO{p(|V|)}$-time for some polynomial $p$ as the {\sc HSSPOLY}-problem.
+Thm.~\ref{pr:HSP} immediately implies the following negative results: \begin{Corollary}The {\sc HSSPOLY} problem is NP-complete. \end{Corollary} The next corollary is concerned with the complexity of computing a closed set separation of \textit{maximum} size.
+(Note that the case of $k = |E|$ in the corollary below corresponds to the {\sc HSS} problem.) \begin{Corollary} Given a closure system $(E, \cl_\cc)$ via $\cc$ as in the HSS~problem, non-empty subsets $A,B \subseteq E$, and an integer $k > 0$, it is NP-hard to decide whether there are disjoint closed sets $H_1,H_2 \in \cl_\cc$ with $A \subseteq H_1$, $B \subseteq H_2$ such that $|H_1| + |H_2| \geq k$. \end{Corollary}

 The negative results above motivate us to relax the {\sc HSS} problem.